Bee hive in a UK apiary, representing seasonal varroa treatment planning

 Free PDF Download

-Reminder: this supports good practice but does not replace labels or current UK guidance.
+Reminder: this supports good practice but does not replace product labels, safety data, authorised instructions or current UK guidance.

-Approved treatments are designed to be used safely when applied exactly as instructed.
-Risk increases when products are used outside the recommended conditions, the wrong dose is used, or timing is poor. -
+Authorised treatments are designed to be used according to their product instructions.
+Risk increases when products are used outside their label conditions, at the wrong dose, in unsuitable weather or at poor timing.

-This depends on the specific product and its label instructions.
-Treat the label as the final authority and plan your year to avoid rushed decisions during the honey flow. -
+This depends entirely on the specific product and its label instructions.
+The product label should be treated as the final authority.

 Related pages